jwetherb/CarND-Vehicle-Detection/README.md

 * hist_bins
 * bin_size

 parameters produce the optimal results feels like a promising path to pursue.
-I was excited to come across this in the lesson -- GridSearchCV and RandomizedSearchCV -- because it had occurred to me earlier in the term that we could really benefit from tools like this, instead of using trial and error with only a handful of parameter combinations.
+I was excited to come across this in the lesson -- GridSearchCV and RandomizedSearchCV -- because it had occurred to me earlier in the term that we could really benefit from automated tools like this, instead of using trial and error with only a handful of parameter combinations.

 #### Reducing the fps

 Along the lines of the performance concern I raised above, it seems like we could get away with processing only a fraction of the frames in the video.
 The surrounding scenery may whiz by, but the cars on the freeway don't move very quickly relative to ours, and they are the only thing we're interested in detecting here.
-Even if we could process 24fps in real-time, I'm confident we could put our resources to better use, on a task like this, extending the feature set or increasing the granularity of the sliding window search panels, or in some other area.
+Even if we could process 24fps in real-time, I'm confident the processing resources could be put to better use, for a task like this, on an area like extending the feature set or increasing the granularity of the sliding window search panels.